Why is Raw Dog Food So Important?

-It should come as no surprise that most independent canine nutritionists are in agreement, fresh meat and bone is dog food.
+It should come as no surprise that most independent canine nutritionists are in agreement – raw dog food, that is, fresh meat and bone – is dog food.
 Fresh meat (and organ and bone) contain all the amino acids, vitamins and minerals, all the linoleic acid, DHA, selenium, boron and other nutritional value your dog needs to achieve optimum health.
-This is why you won’t find a single canine nutrition book written in the last 20 years that concludes a cereal based dry food diet is a suitable food source for your dog.
+This is why you won’t find a single canine nutrition book written in the last 20 years that concludes a cereal-based dry food diet is a suitable food source for your dog.
 You have only heard this from your vet.

 Sadly, through the use of generous cash donations, the veterinary industry is now owned by the dry food companies.
 Their vet manual is now produced by Colgate-Palmolive, the dry dog food maker.
 To convince what are some of the most bright minds we have, that dogs are in fact omnivores and not should not only be fed any meat but any fresh ingredients whatsoever, the industry uses a huge amount of in-house study (not published in peer-reviewed journals) as well as being less than the liberal with the facts, when delivering their dog nutrition message.